Esri/offline-editor-js/README.md

 ##Samples
-* `appcache-features.html` - shows how to work with the application manifest and features.
+* `appcache-features.html` - shows how to work with the application manifest, tiles and features.
 * `appcache-tiles.html` - shows how to work with the application manifest and map tiles.
 * `attachments-editor.html` - demonstrates how to work with this library and feature attachments.
 * `military-offline.html` - shows working with points, lines and polygons locally.